Plaintiffs Seek Preliminary Approval of $1.51 Billion Syngenta Settlement

 The proposal states that all costs and expenses related to class notice, claims administration, notice administration, as well as attorney fees and expenses, would first be deducted from the $1.51 billion fund.
 A maximum of $72 million would be allocated to subclasses 2 through 4, as noted above.
 The remaining fund would be used to pay members of subclass 1, which includes the U.S. corn producers who did not plant the GMO seed.
 The amount paid to each corn producer would be based upon “compensable recovery quantity,” which is measured in number of bushels.
 The number of bushels assigned to each producer would be determined largely through government data authorized by the producer in the claims process to be disclosed for purposes of the settlement.
 The proposal allows three methods of proof to determine the final compensable recovery quantity:

-Method One: Multiply Form FSA 578 acres * average county yield determined through USDA NASS data.
+Method One: Multiple Form FSA 578 acres * average county yield determined through USDA NASS data.

 Method Two: If acreage not reported to USDA through Form FSA 578, RMA data can be used to establish number of acres.